 - Exam alignment: CBSE Class 12 Biology theory paper (70 marks), NEET, AIIMS, CUET-UG Biology

-Every Class 12 Biology resource on Collegedunia is curated by subject experts, mapped to the 2026-27 rationalised NCERT, and refined against the last five years of CBSE Board and competitive-exam papers.
+Subject experts build every Class 12 Biology resource on Collegedunia.
+Each one matches the 2026-27 NCERT.
+Each one also follows the last five years of CBSE Board and competitive-exam papers.

 All NCERT Class 12 Biology Resource Listings

 Browse every resource type for Class 12 Biology from one place.
-Each card below opens the dedicated listing page that links to all 14 chapters for that resource type, the combined all-chapters PDF, and the 2026-27 NCERT alignment notes.
+Each card below opens its own listing page.
+That page links to all 14 chapters for that resource.
+It also links to the combined all-chapters PDF and the 2026-27 NCERT notes.

 | Resource | What it gives you | Open all chapters |